MrOnion9000/Cypher-services/README.md

  # Cypher-services
+# BY USING THIS TOOL YOU AGREE THAT THE OWNER OF THIS REPOSITORY IS NOT RESPONSIBLE FOR ANY MIS-CONDUCT

+# BY USING THIS TOOL YOU AGREE THAT THE OWNER OF THIS REPOSITORY IS NOT RESPONSIBLE FOR ANY MIS-CONDUCT

+# BY USING THIS TOOL YOU AGREE THAT THE OWNER OF THIS REPOSITORY IS NOT RESPONSIBLE FOR ANY MIS-CONDUCT

+# BY USING THIS TOOL YOU AGREE THAT THE OWNER OF THIS REPOSITORY IS NOT RESPONSIBLE FOR ANY MIS-CONDUCT

+# BY USING THIS TOOL YOU AGREE THAT THE OWNER OF THIS REPOSITORY IS NOT RESPONSIBLE FOR ANY MIS-CONDUCT

+# BY USING THIS TOOL YOU AGREE THAT THE OWNER OF THIS REPOSITORY IS NOT RESPONSIBLE FOR ANY MIS-CONDUCT

+# BY USING THIS TOOL YOU AGREE THAT THE OWNER OF THIS REPOSITORY IS NOT RESPONSIBLE FOR ANY MIS-CONDUCT
-this is a project ive been working on, its a multi tool menu
+this is a project ive been working on, its a multi tool menu made for **educational** purpose

 Join https://discord.gg/wzGM9qtjVj for help or troubleshooting